Shubham0850/awesome-web3-projects/README.md

 ---

-Sure, here's the new data formatted as you requested:

----

 ### How to write a smart contract and mint Elon Musk NFT on OpenSea

 ![How to write a smart contract and mint Elon Musk NFT on OpenSea](/projects/elon-musk-nft.webp)